Capella87/capella-bucket/README.md

 * Tetzle
 * Unicodia
 * Vgmstream (A library for playback of various streamed audio formats used in video games)
+* ViVeTool (Settings tweak tool for Windows 10 20H1 or later)
 * Winpilot (Useful tool with Clippy for Windows 10 and later)
 * Zim